techyNouman/flutter_riverpod_samples/README.md

 # Flutter Riverpod Samples

-Basic examples of flutter riverpod library.
+This repository contains a collection of Flutter Riverpod examples designed to demonstrate the core features and use cases of the Riverpod state management library.